Before plunge into national politics, KCR sharpens criticism against BJP | Politics

 He said the utterances being made have hurt secular, democratic-minded people.

-Alleging that 11 State governments have so far been destabilised, he said the State BJP president commented that an “Eknath Shinde will come in Tamil Nadu as well”.
+Alleging that 11 State governments have so far been destabilised (by the BJP), he made an apparent reference to Tamil Nadu BJP president and quoted him as saying that an “Eknath Shinde will come in Tamil Nadu as well”.

+Reacting to this, Tamil Nadu BJP president K Annamalai said of all the issues that Telangana is facing due to the “family rule” of Rao, the Chief Minister spent time speaking about him in the Assembly.

 Rao hit out at the BJP-led government at the Centre over inflation, fall in rupee value, failing to bring black money back, job creation and others.